mongodb-university/realm-demos/inventory/clients/ios-swiftui/README.md

 ### Running tests from the Command Line

-If tests were working then something like this should work:
+If tests were working then something like this should work.
+You have to run from the directory that has the `InventoryDemo.xcodeproj` file.
+If you cloned this repo it's `inventory/clients/ios-swiftui/InventoryDemo`

 ```
-xcodebuild -project InventoryDemo.xcodeproj -scheme "ci" -sdk iphonesimulator -destination 'platform=iOS Simulator,name=iPhone 12 Pro Max,OS=14.5' -derivedDataPath './output' test
+xcodebuild -project InventoryDemo.xcodeproj -scheme "ci" -sdk iphonesimulator -destination 'platform=iOS Simulator,name=iPhone 12 Pro Max' -derivedDataPath './output' test
 ```